wspi/bell.js/topics.md

 Generally, we run bell services all on one machine, but analyzers may require more cpus to make processing faster.
 To run bell analyzers on a new machine:

-1. Install node-bell: `npm install node-bell -g`
+1. Install bell: `npm install bell.js -g`
 2. Generate one copy of configs.toml: `bell -s`
 3. Edit the configuration, the following items should be configured: